hasura/graphql-engine/README.md

 ## Architecture

-The Hasura GraphQL Engine fronts a Postgres database instance and can serve as an API Gateway for all data requests from client apps.
-It can be configured to work with your existing Auth middleware to handle access control to data using field-level rules with dynamic variables.
+The Hasura GraphQL Engine fronts a Postgres database instance and can accept GraphQL requests from your client apps.
+It can be configured to work with your existing auth system and can handle access control using field-level rules with dynamic variables from your auth system.

-The GraphQL Engine is a standalone, multi-core aware component that can be scaled vertically and horizontally.

 ![Hasura GraphQL Engine architecture](assets/arch.png)